HarshPatel08/HarshPatel08/README.md

 ### Hi there, I'm Harsh Patel, An Engineering Student

-I will be updating my GitHub more in the near future
+I will be continuously updating my GitHub more in the near future

-My Turbo.
-Aim and Anagram Solver projects are in Processing/Java so they are in zip files.
+Aim Helper and Anagram Solver projects are in Processing/Java, thus are in zip files.